ZooFarming/zoo-keeper-docs/pages/manual/expedition.en.md

 ## Dynamic Pricing Mechanics

-Chest prices are set dynamically with a decrease of 1% in price every hour (no chest purchases) and increase of 1% every time a chest is bought, or when ZOO tokens are staked.
+Chest prices are set dynamically with a decrease of 1% in price every hour (no chest purchase or ZOO staked for chest) and increase of 1% every time a chest is bought, or when ZOO tokens are staked for a chest.

 <span style={{textDecoration:'underline'}}>Price Rules:</span>